TheTrikkster/waynah-architecture-agency/README.md

 4 - npm start

-If you have problem try removing node_modules and package-lock, after write in terminal npm install

 Some pages are prohibited for you, access is restricted to administrators only (these pages represent a CRUD).